socejo/Getting-and-cleaning-dada/codebook.md

 - add subject information (subject_xxxx.txt) as an additonal column named "subject"
 - add activity information (y_xxxx.txt) as an additional column named "activity"
 - transform the activity column to the descriptive names provided at activity_labels.txt
-- adds names for all the data columns, using the names given above for the new columns and the names provided on the features.txt file
+- add names for all the data columns, using the names given above for the new columns and the names provided on the features.txt file

 Having the two tidied data sets, they where binded together selecting only the columns containing the string "mean()" or the string "std()".

-This new data set was used to calcule the mean on each variable for each activty/subject.
+This new data set was used to calcule the average on each variable for each activity/subject.

 **Notes**